chef-boneyard/chef-web-docs-2016/steps/step_chef_lwrp_transmission_torrent_file_download_iso_continue_seeding.rst

 ..
 This is an included how-to.

-To download an |iso| and then continue seeding:
+To download an |iso| file and then continue seeding:

 .. code-block:: ruby